pknell/gitlab-terraform/blog.md

 The variables found in "main.tf" were initialized in ".gitlab-ci.yaml", using a set of variables that begin with either "STAGING_" or "PROODUCTION_".
-They'll need to be specified somewhere.
+These "STAGING_" and "PRODUCTION_" variables will need to be specified.
+There are many options for doing this.
 Refer to [Priority of Variables](https://docs.gitlab.com/ee/ci/variables/) for a list of places where GitLab variables can be specified.
 I usually specify them in project settings ("Settings --> CI/CD --> Variables"), as depicted below:
 ![GitLab Variables](https://raw.githubusercontent.com/pknell/gitlab-terraform/master/blog-images/gitlab-variables.png)

-Before your pipeline will work successfully, you'll need to configure the variables as depicted, using the values:
+Before your Staging pipeline will work successfully, you'll need to configure the variables as depicted, using the values:
 * STAGING_ACCOUNT_ID - The ID of the AWS Account to deploy resources into.
+Refer to the Outputs of your s3-backend stack.
-* STAGING_TERRAFORM_S3_BUCKET - The name of the S3 bucket
+* STAGING_TERRAFORM_S3_BUCKET - The name of the S3 bucket.
+Refer to the Outputs of your s3-backend stack.
 * STAGING_ASSUME_ROLE_EXTERNAL_ID - The External ID that you used for Assume Role.
-* STAGING_AWS_REGION - The name of the AWS region (e.g., us-west-2)
+* STAGING_AWS_REGION - The name of the AWS region (e.g., us-west-2).
+Refer to the Outputs of your s3-backend stack.

-The AWS provider needs to be configured with the Role ARN of what was called "TerraformRole" in the S3 Backend stack so that it will create resources in the desired account.
-On the other hand, the configuration of S3 Backend (configured via arguments to the "terraform init" command) is configured using the Role ARN of what was called "S3BackendRole" so that it can access the proper S3 bucket and DynamoDB lock table.
+With these variables defined, the AWS provider (configured in main.tf) will be able to assume the TerraformRole so that it can create resources in the staging account.
+Also, the S3 Backend (configured via arguments to the "terraform init" command) will be able to assume the S3BackendRole, so that it can access the S3 bucket and the DynamoDB Lock table.

 The EC2 instance (at the end of main.tf) is just an example of what you might deploy for your project.
 In a real project, however, you'll probably have more than just this single resource--so you should separate it into it's own file, separate from the provider and backend configuration.
 For example, you might have three files: vars.tf, provider.tf, and app.tf.
 Ultimately your structure of Terraform configuration files will depend on your project.
-If it's a large project, you could leverage [Terraform Modules](https://www.terraform.io/docs/modules/index.html).
+If it's a large project, you could use [Terraform Modules](https://www.terraform.io/docs/modules/index.html).

 ## Run the Pipeline